 This is not an absolute right.
-An individual may ask the School to temporarily limit the use of their data (for example store it but not use it) when it is considering:
+An individual may ask the Trust/School to temporarily limit the use of their data (for example store it but not use it) when it is considering:

-- A challenge made to the accuracy of their data, or - An objection to the use of their data.
+- a challenge made to the accuracy of their data, or - an objection to the use of their data.

-In addition, the School may be asked to limit the use of data rather than delete it:
+In addition, the Trust/School may be asked to limit the use of data rather than delete it:

-- If the individual does not want the School to delete the data but does not wish to it continue to use it; - In the event that the data was processed without a lawful basis; - To create, exercise or defend legal claims. - f) The Right to data portability g) The Right to object
+- If the individual does not want the Trust/School to delete the data but does not wish to it continue to use it; - In the event that the data was processed without a lawful basis; - To create, exercise or defend legal claims. - f) The Right to data portability g) The Right to object

 An individual can make a request in relation to data which is held electronically for it to be transferred to another organisation or to themselves where they have provided it either directly or through monitoring activities e.g. apps.
-The School only has to provide the information where it is electronically feasible.
+The Trust/School only has to provide the information where electronically feasible.

-Individuals have a right to object in relation to the processing of data in respect of:
+Individuals have a right to object in relation to the processing of data for h) Rights related to automated decision making

-- a task carried out in the public interest except where personal data is processed for historical research purposes or statistical purposes - a task carried out in its legitimate interests - · scientific or historical research, or statistical purposes, or - direct marketing.
+- a task carried out in the public interest except where personal data is processed for historical research or statistical purposes; - a task carried out in its legitimate interests - scientific or historical research, or statistical purposes, or - direct marketing.

-Only the right to object to direct marketing is absolute, other objections will be assessed in accordance with data protection principles.
-The School will advise of any decision to refuse such a request within one month, together with reasons and details of how to complain and seek redress.
+Only the right to direct marketing is absolute, other objections will be assessed in accordance with data protection principles.
+The Trust/School will advise of any decision to refuse such a request within one month, together with reasons and details of how to complain and seek redress.